-Notes to The Consolidated Financial Statements (In thousands, except for shares and per share data)
+Notes to the Consolidated Financial Statements (In thousands, except for shares and per share data)

 In recent years, some rules and regulations governing the insurance intermediary sector in China have begun to encourage foreign investment.
 The Group has commenced a restructuring which has resulted in obtaining controlling equity ownership in a majority of its affiliated insurance intermediary companies.
 However, there remains uncertainty regarding the interpretation and implementation of the relevant regulations and the timing of the restructuring process.
 In addition, restrictions by PRC laws and regulations on foreign investments in and ownership of internet businesses still exists and the Group is still in the process to complete its restructuring plan.
 Therefore, the Group still conducts part of its operations in China through contractual arrangements among its PRC subsidiaries and consolidated affiliated entities, Sichuan Yihe Investment Co., Ltd. ("Yihe Investment") and Shenzhen Xinbao Investment Management Co., Ltd. ("Xinbao Investment") (collectively referred as the "Two PRC Affiliated Entities") and the equity holders of the Two PRC Affiliated Entities who are PRC nationals.
-To provide the Company effective control over the Two PRC Affiliated Entities, and the ability to receive substantially all of the economic benefits of the Two PRC Affiliated Entities and their subsidiaries, a series of contractual arrangements were entered amongst CNinsure Xinlian Information Technology Consulting (Shenzhen) Co., Ltd. ("Xinlian Information"), CNinsure Zhonglian Enterprise Image Planning (Shenzhen) Co., Ltd. ("Zhonglian Enterprise"), Litian Zhuoyue Software (Beijing) Co., Ltd ("Litian") and Ying Si Kang Information Technology (Shenzhen) Co., Ltd. ("Ying Si Kang Information"), which are PRC subsidiaries of the Company, and the Two PRC Affiliated Entities and their direct equity holders, refer to as the "VIE arrangements".
+To provide the Company effective control over the Two PRC Affiliated Entities, and the ability to receive substantially all of the economic benefits of the Two PRC Affiliated Entities and series of contractual arrangements were entered amongst CNinsure Xinlian Information Technology Consulting (Shenzhen) Co., Ltd. ("Xinban Interprise"), Litian Zhuoyue Software (Beijing) Co., Ltd ("Litian") and Ying Si Kang Information"), which are PRC subsidiaries of the Company, and the Two PRC Affiliated Entities and their direct equity holders, refer to as the "VIE arrangements".